 We are looking for courses that cover the whole range of informatics/computer science: theoretical, practical, technical and applied informatics, as well as courses that cover interdisciplinary topics.

-Lecturers could take the summer university as a test field for new teaching formats, to integrate topics such as sustainability into their computer science courses and to get experience with highly engaged and interested participants.
+Lecturers could take the summer university as a test field for new teaching formats, to integrate new topics or methods into their computer science courses and to get experience with highly engaged and interested participants.
 Furthermore, a special training program for lecturers will be arranged.
 The Informatica Feminale is part of the regular course program at the University of Bremen.
 Teaching assignments can be given to lecturers.

 Teaching languages are German and English.

 We invite scientists, to take the summer university as test field for changed teaching formats and to get experience with highly engaged and interested participants.
 This open situation surprises our new lecturers every year and gives motivation to the teaching at their home universities.

 Joint courses offered by two lecturers have proved their worth during the past summer universities; this can be a chance to promote interdisciplinarity.

 Please note: We cannot accept courses that deal with single commercial products.
 It is recommended to focus on general concepts instead.